GiuMangiaracina/Thesis/README.md

 -	duplicate a spark directory in the 'program' folder.
 Since each application have different requirements (you can read them above), you can duplicate the folder with the metrics of interest for the new application.
 Then you can modify the min/max thresholds changing the parameters in the 'metrics.py' file.

 -	rename the folder with 'sparkN';
-- add a column named 'feedback_N 'to the 'events' table in the database, through the database GUI.

 -	open the 'docker-compose.yml' file in the 'program' folder, and add at the bottom the following lines for each application, necessary to build the new container:
  ```